In this section we deals with reproduction in organism, simplified revision notes for NEET,board examnations

 where as in primates (monkeys, apes, and humans) it is called menstrual

-cycle.
 Many mammals, especially those living in natural, wild conditions

 exhibit such cycles only during favourable seasons in their reproductive phase and are therefore called seasonal breeders.
 Many other mammals